 With both apps you also get a default “Photo” mode which is where you’ll probably spend most of your time.
 With the iPhone you can shoot in raw format (called Apple ProRAW) in this mode, while with the Samsung you can only engage raw shooting if you use the more advanced modes.

 Both have other additional shooting modes.
 An automatic night mode engages with both when the phones detect low levels of light, but the Samsung’s can also be selected manually.
-Both also have an automatic macro mode – but this time, neither can be manually selected.
+Both also have an automatic macro mode – and this time, neither can be manually selected.

 As is pretty common now, both have a Portrait mode for creating shallow depth of field effects.
-A bonus point here for the iPhone which detects portrait subjects (humans or pets) in the main Photo mode so you can add a portrait effect afterwards if you like.
+A bonus point here for the iPhone, which detects portrait subjects (humans or pets) in the main Photo mode so you can add a portrait effect afterwards if you like.

 We should mention here the new suite of AI tools for the Samsung S24 series, which is included on the Ultra.
 Not only does this impact how certain subjects are captured, you can now carry out additional edits after the fact too – such as removing unwanted objects / people from frames, moving and resizing objects and even using generative fill to crop and rotate.
 It’s a handy tool to use from time-to-time – though it’s worth noting that any edits you make using the AI tool will be watermarked to show that has happened.